Quick Look at this Recipe

 - Make Dry Rub: Combine the Smoked Turkey Rub ingredients in a small bowl, set aside.

-- Spatchcock the Turkey: Place turkey on a large cutting board or rimmed baking sheet.
-Place the breast-side down.
+- Spatchcock the Turkey: Place turkey on a large cutting board or rimmed baking sheet with the breast-side down.
 Use kitchen shears to cut along both sides of the backbone (which will be running down the middle of the turkey) and remove.
 Flip the whole turkey over.
 Firmly press down towards the top of the breastbone with the palm of your hand, until you hear a crack.
-Check out our tutorial on How To Spatchcock a Turkey for even more details!
+See How To Spatchcock a Turkey for step-by-step instructions and even more details!

-- Smoke: Place the entire roasting pan on the smoker and close the lid.
-Let smoke 60-70 minutes at 225 degrees F. Then turn the smoker temperature up to 350 degrees F. Let the turkey smoke until it reaches an internal temperature of 165 degrees F at it’s thickest part.
+- Smoke: Place the entire roasting pan, rack, & turkey on the smoker and close the lid.
+Let smoke 60-70 minutes at 225 degrees F. Then turn the smoker temperature up to 350 degrees F. Let the turkey smoke until it reaches an internal temperature of 165 degrees F at its thickest part.
 Melt the last 1/4 cup of butter and use to baste the turkey every 20 minutes.

 - Serve: Carve the turkey and serve immediately!